-In Michigan, landlords must abide by a codified warranty of habitability and make requested repairs in a reasonable amount of time for non-emergencies or 24 hours for emergency issues.
-If they do not, then tenants may withhold rent or make the repairs themself and deduct the cost from future rental payments.
+In Michigan, landlords must abide by a codified warranty of habitability and make requested repairs in a “reasonable” amount of time for non-emergencies or 24 hours for emergency issues.
+If they do not, then tenants may withhold rent and deposit the rent into an escrow account or make the repairs themselves and deduct the cost from future rental payments.

 Here is a list of essential amenities that landlords in Michigan may or may not be responsible for.

 |Smoke detectors||Yes, multi-family units only|

 Landlords are prohibited from evicting tenants for exercising their rights to a habitable dwelling.